 Heart failure may be caused by the following risk factors:

-To learn more about this disorders of the Circulatory System, visit Byju’s.
+To learn more about these disorders of the Circulatory System, and other related topics, visit Byju’s Biology.